GSI-Fing-Udelar/tectonic/docs/ansible.md

             - `subnetwork_name`
     - `is_in_services_network`
     - `name`
+    - `copy`
 - `networks`: Configuration of all networks belonging to the instance corresponding to the guest where the playbook is running.
-It is a dictionary where each entry corresponds to a network with the following variables.
+It is a dictionary where the key corresponds to the base name of the network and the value is a dictionary with the following variables.
-    - `members`: Dictionary where each entry contains the guest's base_name and its IP address on the network.
+    - `members`: It's a dictionary where the key corresponds to the guest's `base_name` and the value is a dictionary entry.
+Each dictionary is composed of keys representing the guest's `copy` and values ​​representing the corresponding IP address on the network.
     - `network_cidr`
 - `random_seed`: Seed used for parameter selection.
 - `parameters`: Dictionary with the chosen parameters for the instance.